Mansibisen/Bet-on-Better/README.md

-# Inout
+# Bet on Better
+A website which facilitates the process of donating materials to needy people around one's neighborhood.

+## Idea:
-A website which facilitates the process of donating materials to needy people around one's neighbourhood.
-We strongly believe on ideas of  charity begins at home.
-In other words, it begins in the near neighbourhoods of a person.
-One first comes forward to help his neighbours, neeedy people in surroundings in the very beginning.
-Afterwards, he extends his, same helping hand to the distant places, where thousands of the needy and the weak people await his help and sympathy.At our interface a doner is free to donate the stuff he want to the nearest neighboorhood possible .
-Reciever can then accept the request of donation .
-There is no restriction on materials doner can donate old goods , clothes  to food etc.
+We strongly believe in the idea of charity begins at home.
+In other words, it commences in the near neighborhoods of a person.
+One first comes forward to help his neighbors, needy people in surroundings in the very beginning.
+Afterward, he extends his same helping hand to the distant places, where thousands of the needy and the weak people await his help and sympathy.

+## Overview:
+At our interface, a donor is free to donate the stuff he wants to the nearest neighborhood possible.
+The receiver can then accept the request for a donation.
+There is no restriction on materials a donor can donate.
+It can be old goods, clothes, food, etc.

-## Overview
+## Execution:
 **DONOR:**
 A donor dashboard, where interested users can update about the materials they are willing to donate.
 The interface will also locate the nearby orphanages/NGOs for them to connect.